-On 31 January 2020, the UK left the European Union (hereinafter the "EU") on the basis of conditions agreed in the withdrawal agreement, which became effective on 1 February 2020.
+On 31 January 2020, the UK left the European Union (hereinafter the "EU") on the basis of conditions agreed in the Withdrawal Agreement, which became effective on 1 February 2020.

-The parties to the withdrawal agreement are, on the one hand, the EU Member States (hereinafter the "MS") and, on the other hand, the UK.
+The parties to the Withdrawal Agreement are, on the one hand, the EU Member States (hereinafter the "MS") and, on the other hand, the UK.
 In the agreement, both parties guarantee the citizens and family members of the other party the preservation of the rights they have enjoyed so far under European Union law.
-In particular, this agreement guarantees that persons defined in the personal scope of the withdrawal agreement will retain the right to residence, access to the labour market and social security until the end of their life (subject to certain conditions).
+In particular, this agreement guarantees that persons defined in the personal scope will retain the right of residence, access to the labour market and social security until the end of their life (subject to certain conditions).

-The withdrawal agreement distinguishes the period until the end of the transitional period, i.e. until 31 December 2020, when both parties to the withdrawal agreement apply the EU law, and the period from 1 January 2021, when there will be no free movement of persons (workers) between the UK and the EU, but the residence and labour rights that were established before the end of the transitional period are preserved.
+The Withdrawal Agreement distinguishes the period until the end of the transitional period, i.e. until 31 December 2020, when both parties to the Withdrawal Agreement fully apply the EU law, and the period from 1 January 2021, when there will be no free movement of persons (workers) between the UK and the EU, but the residence and labour rights, as well as social security rights that were established before the end of the transitional period are preserved.